Sports Tourism and the Cévennes National Park: The Transmodern Choice

 Pierre, sports event organizer and president of the cycling club.

-Second, the electric assistance on mountain bikes makes it possible to expand the potential customer base to include people who are less athletic and/or not experts.
+Second, the electric assist on mountain bikes makes it possible to expand the potential customer base to include people who are less athletic and/or not experts.
 The guidebooks, for their part, offer a historical and cultural perspective.
-We thus see the hallmarks of transmodernity and cultural hybridity: accessibility for all and an openness to cultural and recreational dimensions (see Table 1).
+We thus see the hallmarks of transmodernity and cultural hybridity: accessibility for all and openness to cultural and recreational dimensions (see Table 1).

-The second factor is the revitalization of the mountain biking sector through technological innovation (electric batteries).
+The second factor is the revitalization of mountain biking through technological innovation (electric batteries).
 As a result, the focus on performance takes a back seat, making way for the exceptional beauty of nature and the joy of exploring it (see Table 1).

 | Concepts | Recreational living space | ||

-| Cultural fusion | The Transcultural Aspects of Sports | ||
+| Cultural Fusion | The Transcultural Aspects of Sports | ||

-| Principles | -Accessibility for all -Integration of practices with cultural dimensions | Links between practices and cultures (both current and historical) to foster innovative, recreational, and sustainable approaches | |
+| Principles | -Accessibility for all -Integration of practices with cultural dimensions | Links between practices and cultures (both current and historical) to foster recreational and sustainable innovation | |

-| Antoine Donkey Tour | Donkeys make it easier for families to go on long excursions.
-Combined with hiking, they allow cultural aspects to come to the fore. | Restoration of rural trails: -shaping and fostering a sense of connection to the local area -use for tourism purposes | |
+| Antoine Donkey Tour | Donkeys make it easier for families to enjoy the activity and go on long excursions.
+Combined with hiking, they provide an opportunity to explore the cultural aspects of the area. | Restoration of country trails: -shaping and claiming the land -use for tourism purposes | |

-| Olivier: Bike Tours | Electric bikes make cycling easier and more reassuring for beginners.
-The guidebooks provide historical and cultural context. | ||
+| Olivier: Bike Rides | Electric bikes make it easier and more reassuring for beginners to ride.
+The guidebooks add a historical and cultural dimension. | ||

 | Revitalizing mountain biking through technological innovation. | |||